CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 #### DER.2.2.A14 Establishment of standard procedures for the preservation of evidence (CIA)

-For applications, IT systems or IT system groups with high protection requirements as well as for widespread system configurations, standard procedures SHOULD be created, which make it possible to secure volatile and non-volatile data as completely as possible forensically.
+For applications, IT systems or IT system groups with high protection requirements as well as for common system configurations, standard procedures SHOULD be created that allow to secure volatile and non-volatile data as completely as possible forensically.

 The respective system-specific standard procedures SHOULD be implemented by proven and possibly automated processes.
 They SHOULD also be supported by checklists and technical aids, such as: Through software, software tools on mobile devices, and IT forensic hardware such as write-blockers.